 Patient enrollment, a significant factor in the timing of clinical trials, is affected by many factors including the size and nature of the patient population, the number and location of clinical sites we enroll, the proximity of patients to clinical sites, the eligibility and exclusion criteria for the trial, the design of the clinical trial, the inability to obtain and maintain patient consents, the risk that enrolled participants will drop out before completion, competing clinical trials, and clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new drugs or therapeutic biologics that may be approved for the indications being investigated by us.
-The ongoing effects of the COVID-19 pandemic on the healthcare system may also delay clinical trials if there are inadequate clinical resources for sites to safely conduct clinical research.
-Furthermore, we expect to rely on our collaborators, CROs, and clinical trial sites to ensure the proper and timely conduct of our ongoing and future clinical trials, including the patient enrollment process, and we have limited influence over their performance.
+The ongoing effects of the COVID-19 pandemic on the healthcare system may also delay clinical trials if there are inadequate clinical resources for sites to safely conduct clinical trials, including the patient enrollment process, and we have limited influence over their performance.
 Additionally, we could encounter delays if treating physicians encounter unresolved ethical issues associated with enrolling patients in future clinical trials of THB335 or any oral future KIT inhibitor product candidates in lieu of prescribing existing treatments that have established safety and efficacy profiles.